freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 These positions are practical starting points rather than constraints.
 Adjust them for different wire diameters, wider clearances, decorative guides, or transitions into other mechanisms.

+## Add Fixtures

+Fixtures are repeated structural elements positioned along the complete spline rather than owned by an individual segment.
+The first available fixture is a **Brace**, a wire ring that surrounds and holds the authored rails together.

+Click **Add Brace** in the **Fixtures** section, then use **Position (VPX)** to move it anywhere along the route by absolute spline distance.
+A new brace starts halfway along the spline, and you can add as many independently positioned braces as needed.
+The brace automatically encloses the wire cross-section at its position and remains perpendicular to the spline tangent.

+Use **Diameter (VPX)** to set the thickness of the brace wire. **Lateral Offset (VPX)** moves the complete brace along the local cross-section X axis, **Vertical Offset (VPX)** moves it along local Z, and signed **Radius Offset (VPX)** makes the complete brace larger or smaller without moving its center.

+Enable **Cutout** to remove part of the ring. **Cutout Start** and **Cutout End** are cross-section angles: 0° points right along positive X, 90° points up along positive Z, and the removed range follows increasing angles from start to end, wrapping through 360° when necessary.
+Cutout ends are capped.

+Enable **Straight Section** to replace an angular part of the circular brace with the straight chord between **Straight Start** and **Straight End**.
+The range uses the same cross-section angle convention and can wrap through 360°.
+A brace can use a cutout and a straight section at the same time.

+Brace fixtures are included in the visible render mesh and use the Wire Rail material.
+They are not added to the ball-channel collider.

+Click **Duplicate** in a brace header to insert an independent copy immediately after it.
+The duplicate starts with the same route position, diameter, offsets, cutout, and straight-section settings as its source.

 ## Render Geometry

 Every authored rail is swept along the spline as a visible tube.
 New wires have an 8 VPX-unit diameter by default and an octagonal cross-section.
-Select one or more wires in a segment's cross-section to edit their individual diameters.
+Select one or more wires in a layout's cross-section to edit their individual diameters.
 Use **Tube Sides** to increase or decrease radial detail and **Minimum Samples Per Segment** to set the baseline longitudinal detail.
 The generator inserts additional rings automatically wherever the actual offset wire turns by more than five degrees, so smooth bends do not collapse into one skewed end ring.

 Assign **Material** to control the wire's appearance.
 When no material is assigned, VPE uses the active render pipeline's default material.

 Render tubes are capped where a rail begins or ends.
-Matching or explicitly continuous rails on neighboring segments remain open internally so their surfaces meet without an unnecessary cap.
+Matching or explicitly continuous rails in neighboring layouts remain open internally so their surfaces meet without an unnecessary cap.

 ## Ball Channel Collider

 The collider is one swept channel around the space occupied by the reference ball.
 It deliberately does not create a physics tube around every visible wire.
 Instead, its cross-section uses up to eight flat facets fitted to the contact directions between the rails and the reference ball.

-The generated channel opens or closes according to the segment's rail layout.
+The generated channel opens or closes according to the active wire layout.
 Its facets are refitted when individual wire positions or diameters change:

 - One rail provides a narrow bottom contact surface.
 - Two bottom rails provide a faceted floor with the top open.